-- Be sure to connect fan cables to the fan headers to prevent your CPU, North Bridge and system from overheating.
-Overheating may result in damage to the CPU/North Bridge or the system may hang. - These fan headers are not configuration jumper blocks.
+- Be sure to connect fan cables to the fan headers to prevent your CPU and system from overheating.
+Overheating may result in damage to the CPU or the system may hang. - These fan headers are not configuration jumper blocks.
 Do not place a jumper cap on the headers.

-7) FDD (Floppy Disk Drive Connector)
+6) FDD (Floppy Disk Drive Connector)

 This connector is used to connect a floppy disk drive.
 The types of floppy disk drives supported are: 360 KB, 720 KB, 1.2 MB, 1.44 MB, and 2.88 MB.
 Before connecting a floppy disk drive, be sure to locate pin 1 of the connector and the floppy disk drive cable.
 The pin 1 of the cable is typically designated by a stripe of different color.
-For purchasing the optional floppy disk drive cable, please contact the local dealer.

-8) IDE (IDE Connector)
+7) IDE (IDE Connector)